 Tears welled in his eyes.
 I stood next to him as he fell to his knees.
 He grabbed my ankles and let out an anguished scream.

 The jackals in the media lapped this all up.
-Each captured these images with their cell phones and other such devices with sick grins plastered across their faces.
+Each captured these images with their cell phones and other such devices with sick grins plastered upon their faces.

 “I told her that we weren’t ready to confront the creature,” he said.
 “I thought she understood.
 She promised she wouldn’t do anything reckless.”

 I reached my hand out to pat him on the shoulder.
-He slapped it away and turned toward me.
+He slapped it away and looked me in the eyes.

 “Do you believe me now?”